 You can make all the excuses in the world for not participating and being a bit lazy but in the end, it’s you who misses out.

-The challenge is very simple.
-You commit (COMMIT) to doing 30 minutes of exercise every day for the 30 days of September.
-For you.
+The challenge was very simple.
+The commitment to 30 minutes of exercise every day for 30 days.

 - You could track it with a tracking device or write it on a wall chart (reward stickers anyone?).

 - You could do it with a friend who needs a little bit of a nudge.